novanv-zaiss/nova-nv/README.md

+## 🏢 NOVA NV – Foundational Institution

+Built on four ethical pillars:

+1. 🛜 NOVA Network – a decentralized infrastructure for cooperative systems
+2. 🪙 NVA – NOVA New Value’s – a token representing ethical circulation of trust
+3. 🆔 Aeden🆔 – a protocol for white hat certification and conduct
+4. 🕯️ SilenceLights – a clean, modern interface to protect and unite the Light

+> “Change the code is to live within ourselves with ethical external causes.” – Zaiss

-﻿# NOVA (NV) • New Value's
+﻿﻿﻿﻿# NOVA NV • New Value's

 **Aeden Protocol 🆔 | NewEra_code is coming**

-The network is NOVA.
-The token is (NV) New Values.
+The network is 🛜 NOVA.
+The token is 🪙 (NVA) NOVA New Value's.
 The mission is Ethical

 ---

-## 🌌 What is NOVA (NV)?
+## 🌌 What is NOVA NV?

-NOVA (NV) is a decentralized value protocol built on ethical foundations.
+NOVA NV is a decentralized value protocol built on ethical foundations.
-At its core lies **NV – the Token**, a symbol of new value — digital, silent and incorruptible.
+At its core lies **NVA – the Token**, a symbol of new value's — digital, silent and incorruptible.

 This is not just a blockchain token.
 It is the foundation of a **new digital era** aligned with truth, privacy and human dignity.